vantezzen/journal/README.md

 Inside `post` you can use:
 - title : Title of the post.
 This should always be inserted using triple-brackets as the title has already been escaped
-- text : Full post text.This should always be inserted using triple-brackets as the title has already been escaped
+- text : Full post text.This should always be inserted using triple-brackets as the text has already been escaped
 - `trimmedText` method : Only get a trimmed text of sepecified length (see example)
 - path : Relative path to the post (e.g. my-post.html)
-- url : Absolute URL to the psot (e.g. https://example.com/my-post.html)
+- url : Absolute URL to the post (e.g. https://example.com/my-post.html)
 - id : ID of the post

 Example home.html